backtrace-labs/umash/README.md

 See `smhasher/HOWTO-SMHASHER.md` for patches to easily integrate UMASH in the SMHasher hash performance and quality test suite.

+We are also setting up Jupyter notebooks to make it easier to compare different implementations, to visualise the results, and to automatically run a set of statistical tests on that data.
+See `bench/README.md` for more details.

 Help wanted
 -----------